SDK Contents

 The MCP Server is a foundational component in the Model Context Protocol (MCP) architecture that provides tools, resources, and capabilities to clients.
-It implements the server-side of the protocol, responsible for:
+It implements the server-side of the protocol, responsible for:- Exposing tools that clients can discover and execute.
+Supports input and output schemas and returns structured and unstructured content types.

 - Managing resources with URI-based access patterns